AFGHANISTAN IS IN CRISIS

 Family Food Parcel

-We are on the ground providing essential food parcels, containing enough long-life food to feed a needy family for up to 2 weeks.
+We are on the ground providing essential food parcels, containing enough long-life food to feed a family for up to a month.
 The items in these food parcels have been carefully selected to ensure that families will have nutritious food, contents include flour, rice, tea, sugar, oil, canned goods as well as lentils, beans and dates.

-Hygiene is an essential part of preventing and protecting human health during infectious disease outbreaks, including the current COVID-19 pandemic.
+Hygiene is an essential part of preventing and protecting human health during infectious disease outbreaks, particularly during the recent widespread of Coronavirus throughout the recent global pandemic.

 Many temporary makeshift shelters are often built using scrap metal which does not hold up against the extreme weather conditions in Afghanistan during the Winter season.